 Who Is Prince Charles?

-Born on November 14, 1948 as the oldest son of Queen Elizabeth II and Prince Philip, Prince Charles is the longstanding heir apparent to the British throne.
+As the oldest son of Queen Elizabeth II and Prince Philip, Prince Charles is the longstanding heir apparent to the British throne.
 Under public scrutiny his entire life, Charles graduated from Trinity College before embarking on a military career which culminated with him commanding the HMS Bronington.
 He married Diana Spencer in the summer of 1981 to huge media fanfare, though the couple would eventually divorce in 1996 after years of gossip and scandal.
 Charles later wed longtime love Camilla Parker Bowles some time after Princess Diana's death.
 He is the father of Princes William and Harry and is also a grandfather.
 Among his many philanthropic and environmental endeavors are the Prince’s Trust and the Prince’s Rainforest Project.

 PHOTOS: The British Royal Family Tree: 10 Members in Line to Succeed the Throne